-Effects determinations presented in the draft BA (Attachment F) are based on the current plan for the Black River to be completely spanned.
+A final BA, which is provided in Attachment F, was submitted to USFWS.
+On March 30, 2023, USFWS issued a concurrence letter and concluded the Section 7 process.
+Effects determinations presented in the BA and USFWS concurrence letter (Attachment F) are based on the current plan for the Black River to be completely spanned.
 However, there is no current funding for this project and if the plan to avoid in-channel work changes as the project moves to final design and construction, then consultation with USFWS would be re-initiated.